 Non-Western schools are also represented in our collection, including an important ensemble of Japanese prints and an exceptional collection of Congolese drawings dating from the first half of the 20th century.

 The collection has grown through purchases, donations and long-term loans.
 Living Belgian artists and historical documents connected to Belgium and Belgian communities have priority above other acquisitions for practical reasons and due to the limits of our budget.

 Moreover, we are attempting to fill in the gaps in our collection, especially those related to prints produced in Belgium and the southern regions of the former Low Countries.

 Many of the documents in the collection are very fragile and they cannot be displayed permanently to the public, which is why the Prints Department regularly organises exhibitions based on its collections, both inside the Library and elsewhere.

-The Fin-de-Siècle Museum in Brussels has a permanent exhibition that features a number of works on paper, all from the extensive collections of the Royal Library.
+The Fin-de-Siècle Museum in Brussels has a permanent exhibition that features a number of works on paper, all from KBR’s extensive collections.
 The pieces on display date from the period between 1880 and 1914.

 Works from the Prints Department are also often lent to prestigious exhibitions, both in Belgium and abroad.

 Studio for conservation